 These caps on damages apply to a single claim.
 Thus, multiple people may make different claims, which will have individual damage caps when you sue the government.

-Tort claim lawsuits against any New Mexico government entity or public employee must be brought within two years after the date of injury.
-However, there are other timeliness requirements as well.
+Under the New Mexico Tort Claims Act, lawsuits against a government entity or public employee must generally be filed within two years of the date of injury.
+However, additional notice requirements make these cases even more time-sensitive.

 Contact Us

-After a personal injury, it can be difficult to decide your next steps.
-If that harm was caused by the government, it could be even more intimidating.
-The deadlines are strict and the requirements for serving a notice to the government must be met.
+After a personal injury, it can be challenging to decide your next steps.
+If the government caused that harm, it could be even more intimidating.
+The deadlines are strict, and the requirements for serving a notice to the government must be met.
 Don’t let your claim get dismissed because you miss something.

 Our municipal liability attorney has a strong track record of success.
 We fight hard for our clients and achieve their goals.
 Call Harrison & Hart, LLC today at (505) 295-3261 or use our online contact form to reach out.